Learning a Local Symmetry with Neural-Networks

 We explore the capacity of neural networks to detect a symmetry with complex local and non-local patterns : the gauge symmetry $Z_2$.
 This symmetry is present in physical problems from topological transitions to QCD, and controls the computational hardness of instances of spin-glasses.
 Here, we show how to design a neural network, and a dataset, able to learn this symmetry and to find compressed latent representations of the gauge orbits.
 Our method pays special attention to system-wrapping loops, the so-called Polyakov loops, known to be particularly relevant for computational complexity.

 The physics community is now greatly excited by the possibilities offered by machine learning tools, which have reached \emph{superhuman} performance in tasks of significant complexity (think, for instance, of Go playing~\cite{silver16gogame}).
-Indeed, deep (convolutional) neural networks (DNN or DCNN)~\cite{lecun15deeplearning,schmidhuber15deeplearning}, initially developed for classification and pattern recognition tasks, have been applied to the identification of phases of matter~\cite{torlai16machine,carrasquilla2017machine,wetzel2017machine,Nieuwenburg17confusion,wang16machine,ohtsuki17machine,beach18machineKT}, including structural glasses~\cite{schoenholz16machineglass,schoenholz17machineglass,cubuk15machineglass} and topological states~\cite{deng17machinetopological}, or even to seemingly for-humans-only tasks, such as finding real-space renormalisation group transformations~\cite{koch-janusz18machineRG} (this is just a somewhat arbitrary selection of, literally, hundreds of applications to physics).
+Indeed, deep (convolutional) neural networks (DCNN)~\cite{lecun15deeplearning,schmidhuber15deeplearning}, initially developed for classification and pattern recognition tasks, have been applied to the identification of phases of matter~\cite{torlai16machine,carrasquilla2017machine,wetzel2017machine,Nieuwenburg17confusion,wang16machine,ohtsuki17machine,beach18machineKT}, including glasses~\cite{schoenholz16machineglass,schoenholz17machineglass,cubuk15machineglass} and topological states~\cite{deng17machinetopological}, or even to seemingly for-humans-only tasks, such as finding real-space renormalization group transformations~\cite{koch-janusz18machineRG} (this is just a somewhat arbitrary selection of, literally, hundreds of applications to physics).

-In this context, gauge symmetries pose a major challenge due to the absence of any local order parameter~\cite{elitzur75}, which explains why only preliminary studies have been conducted~\cite{carrasquilla2017machine,wetzel2017machine} (this paper adds to this list).
-It is natural to study gauge symmetries using DCNN because thanks to the convolutional layer, the translational symmetry has been successfuly exploited in image recognition: if a previously learned imaged is moved, less advanced algorithms fail to recognize it.
-Now DNN encodes the translational symmetry at a local level using a specific architecture (the convolutional layers), and therefore the obvious next step for Physicists is to consider more general symmetries for practical purpose.
+In this context, local -or gauge- symmetries pose a major challenge due to the absence of any local or global order parameter~\cite{elitzur75}, which explains why only preliminary studies have been conducted~\cite{carrasquilla2017machine,wetzel2017machine} (we add to this list).
+In fact, thanks to their convolutional layers, DCNN successfully handle locally symmetries such as global translations and rotations: even if moved, DCNN still identify a previously learned imaged.
+Therefore, the obvious next step for Physicists is to consider more general symmetries for practical purposes.